david-sauvage/clean-architecture-summary/README.md

 **30) The database is a detail**

 The data model is architecturally significant while the system that allows us to access it is not.
-Databases are only a detail
+Databases are only a detail.

 **31) The web is a detail**

 The GUI is a detail and the web is a GUI, therefore the web is a detail.
 As an architect, we need to keep it behind boundaries.
-The interaction between a browser and the app is chatty and it needs to be abstracted to protect the business logic
+The interaction between a browser and the app is chatty and it needs to be abstracted to protect the business logic.

 **32) Frameworks are details**

 Using a framework is an asymmetrical marriage.
 You are linked to it without the authors of this framework being linked to you.
-Try not to tie the core of your software with the frameworks you use
+Try not to tie the core of your software with the frameworks you use.

+**33) Case study**

+The case study divides the components in two ways: by actors respecting the principle of single responsibility and by the Dependency rule.
+It separates components that change for different reasons and at different speeds.
+Thus structured, the project can be deployed in the most appropriate way.